Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Are EELGs primarily AGN or SF galaxies?

 To further investigate this conclusion, we employ an alternative diagnostic.
 We use the Mass-Excitation \citep[MEx, ][]{Juneau2011} diagram to study the ionization source in the sample of confirmed EELGs.
 Although the MEx diagnostic is generally less favored compared to other line-ratio methods—since it has not been thoroughly tested at high-$z$ and is affected by systematics in stellar mass estimates \citep[e.g.,][]{Coil2015,Cleri2023clear}—we retain it in our analysis because it can be applied to a large fraction of galaxies in our sample.

 In Fig. \ref{fig:mex}, we present the location of our EELG sample on the MEx diagram, where they predominantly occupy the SF region, largely avoiding the AGN regime.
 We find that their position is consistent with the location of metal-poor starbursts with high log(\oiii/\hbeta)$\gtrsim 0.33-1.06$ (mean value of 0.78).
 This region is populated by EELGs at $z\sim 1$ \citep{Amorin2015} that occupy the same locus with slightly lower \oiii/\hbeta~ratios for galaxies with \Mstar$\gtrsim10^{9}$\Msun.
 Similarly, our sample shows similar \oiii/\hbeta~ratios as the ones of LyC leakers at low-$z$ at the same stellar mass range.
 However, we note that our sample typically spans lower stellar masses compared to the reference samples.
-Based on the MEx diagram, we conclude that the galaxies in our sample are predominantly powered by massive stars rather than by AGN.

-Additionally, no galaxies in the sample show an X-ray counterpart within 2arcsec in the 800-ks Chandra imaging in EGS \citep{Nandra2015}.
+Based on the MEx diagram, we conclude that the galaxies in our sample are predominantly powered by massive stars rather than by AGN. {This conclusion is broadly consistent with the OHNO diagram, where the stacked spectrum, representing approximately half of the sample with covered but undetected \neiii~and \oii~lines, is consistent with ionization driven by star formation.} Additionally, no galaxies in the sample show an X-ray counterpart within 2arcsec in the 800-ks Chandra imaging in EGS \citep{Nandra2015}.
 We note that, within the redshift range of our sample, the luminosity limit corresponds to L$_{\rm 2-10,keV}\gtrsim10^{43}$ erg s$^{-1}$, implying that fainter AGN may still be present but remain undetected.

-Overall, the excitation properties of low-mass EELGs are predominantly consistent with ionization driven by young starbursts, although in about 14\% of the galaxies an AGN may also contribute to the ionization.
+Overall, the excitation properties of low-mass EELGs are predominantly consistent with ionization driven by young starbursts. {However, in approximately 14\% of the galaxies a NLAGN may also contribute to the ionization.
+This fraction should be regarded as a limit, as it cannot be robustly confirmed by our analysis and may alternatively be explained by harder stellar ionizing spectra producing similarly high line ratios.}